What Are The Causes of Pediatric Bell’s Palsy?

 - Twitching or paralysis of one or both sides of the face

 A child who experiences any of the aforementioned symptoms should immediately go to an emergency room for diagnosis.
 A doctor will treat a pediatric Bell’s palsy patient based on the individual’s symptoms and medical history.
-Common treatment options for pediatric Bell’s palsy include:
+Common Bell’s palsy treatment options include:

 - Physical therapy to stimulate the facial nerve